 Representing Great Britain at the World's Premier Races is a huge honour.
 To quote the USA Olympic Ice Hockey Coach in the Film Miracle "The name on the front is a hell of a lot more important than the one on the back!"
-The Union Jack & Great Britain being represented in Dogsled Sport or any Winter Sport is to rare and something Mel hopes her own racing will inspire amongst other Dogsled & Winter Sports Athletes, especially Women.
+The Union Jack & Great Britain being represented in Dogsled Sport or any Winter Sport is rare and something Mel hopes her own racing will inspire amongst other Dogsled & Winter Sports Athletes, especially Women.
 Successfully finishing premier races dominated by Norwegians, Americans and other snow/blessed nations, has been incredibly tough, with many hurdles, barriers, tears & fears along the way.
-But success is 90% perseverance and the rewards for that British determination are wonderful.
-Mel was ranked the UK number 1 in 2013, 2014 & 2016 and is the current British Champion.
+But Mel believes success is 90% perseverance and the rewards for that British determination are wonderful.
+Mel was ranked the UK number 1 in 2013, 2014 & 2016, holding the British Champion title.

 mel's race results

 Ranked UK Number 1 - Elite Class

 350km Expedition - April - 42 dogs (6 teams) - 5 days Wilderness

 400km Expedition - March - 36 dogs (5 teams) - 6 days Wilderness

 Finnmarks Race - 1000km *(200km) - Withdrew (dogs contracted stomach virus on trail)